ebt-site/ebt-site/content/wiki/study.md

 ---
 title: Sutta study on EBT-Site
 description: How to use EBT-Site
-img: wheel.png
+img: pixabay-literature-3091212_640.png
-img-alt: Generic image for study
+img-alt: image of pile of books with cup of tea on top
 slugDir: study
 category: 2.
 Sutta study
 order: 9999